 Ākonga are entitled to access to their written work submitted for assessment.
-Where assessed work is to be returned, time limits for collection may be set for individual programmes. Ākonga may view copies of their examinations but these are retained by the business division.
+Where assessed work is to be returned, time limits for collection may be set for individual programmes. Ākonga may view copies of their examinations but these are retained by Te Pūkenga.
 Any time or access limitations are set out in the programme information, e.g., programme handbook or course outline.

 Moderation of Summative Assessments

-Summative assessments are moderated in line with the National Moderation Policy and the relevant business division moderation procedures.
+Assessments are moderated in line with Te Pūkenga Moderation Policy.

-Copies of ākonga assessment evidence may be retained by Te Pūkenga for moderation purposes.

-Moderation materials, including ākonga assessment evidence, are retained by Te Pūkenga for a period of no less than seven years.